 Mexichrome is a trade name for the continental sized photochromes that were printed in France in the early 1950’s for the Fischgrund Publishing Company in Mexico.

-Mezzochrome is a trade name for a type of postcard distributed by American News Company that was printed in a four-color printing process similar to that of a collotype.
-They have a very fine dot pattern, which gives them a more photographic than drawn look.
-These cards were printed in Germany.
+Mezzochrome is a trade name for a type of German made postcard distributed by American News Company that was printed in a four-color printing process similar to that of a color collotype.
+They have a very fine dot pattern, which makes them look more photographic than hand drawn.

 Mezzogravure is an intaglio printing process designed for use with a rotary press that will produce prints with a fine deep tonal range similar to that found in mezzotints.
 This process was developed in 1910 by the Mezzogravure Company (Anglo Engraving Co.).

-A mezzotint is an intaglio process in which a metal plate is physically incised with small dot-like impressions that can print rich blacks and subtle tonalities.
-A traditional mezzotint is created with a heavy curved blade with a serrated edge (rocker) that is rocked back and forth across a plate’s surface to create lines of small incised dots across its surface.
-When the entire surface of the plate is covered with near parallel lines a new set of lines are rocked onto the surface in another direction.
-This step is repeated to create at least six different directional sets of lines so when completed only a field of dots will exist without any discernible lines.
-The rocking tool does not just create holes in the plate, it rips up its surface creating accompanying minute metal burs.
-Because the burs will also hold some ink this effect creates a deep rich black when printed.
-To create an image the burs and holes must be polished out with a burnisher to bring back whites and gray tones.
-This surface is very delicate and it cannot be used for commercial printing.
-Its textural surface however is alluded to in other look a like printing methodologies.
+Ludwig von Siegen coupled the intaglio processes of drypoint stipple engraving to create a process in which an entire metal substrate is covered with small jagged dot-like impressions that will create rich blacks and subtle tonalities when printed.
+Soon after in 1657 Prince Rupert of the Palatinate sped up the process by substituting the burin with a heavy curved blade with a serrated edge (rocker) that is rocked back and forth across the plate’s surface to create lines of small incised dots.
+When the entire surface of the plate is covered with near parallel lines a new set of lines are rocked onto the surface at a differing angle.
+This step is repeated a number of times until no discernible line pattern can be seen.
+The rocker does not just create holes in the substrate it rips up its surface creating accompanying minute metal burs that also hold ink as in drypoint.
+To create an image on a mezzotint plate its burs and holes must be burnished down or out in order to form grey tones and bring back whites from an otherwise solid black field.
+Since no lines need to be drawn this subtractive method often lacks personal style, which made it ideal for reproducing paintings.
+The burs created by both drypoint and mezzotint are very delicate and wear down quickly with every pass through a press so they cannot be used for commercial printing where large press runs are needed.
 Modern plates for mezzotint can be produced by an automated machine.

 A miniature card is a type of postcard that is smaller than standard size.
-The Post Office Department sets a minimum size of 2 3/4 by 4 inches that still could qualify for a postcard rate.
-Anything smaller is considered an irregular size and requires letter rate postage.
+The U.S. Post Office Department sets a minimum size of 2 3/4 by 4 inches that still qualifies for a postcard rate.
+Anything smaller is considered irregular sized and requires letter rate postage.
 Miniature cards were commonly but not exclusively printed as panoramas of 2 by 6 inches.
-Small holiday cards were known to be printed as small as 2 1/8 by 3 7/8 inches and they are often considered novelty cards.
+Holiday cards were known to be printed as small as 2 1/8 by 3 7/8 inches and they are often considered novelty cards.

 Mirro-Krome is a trade name for the early high gloss photochromes manufactured by the H.S.
 Crocker Company.